MurmurationsNetwork/MurmurationsDocumentation/docs/technical/wp-aggregator.md

 ## Displaying nodes

 ### Archive and single pages
-By default, Wordpress displays nodes like other custom post types, by default accessible under under the path `example.com/murmurations_nodes`.
-This path can be customized by updating the `node_slug` setting.
+By default, Wordpress displays nodes like other custom post types, at the path `example.com/murmurations_nodes`.
+This path can be customized by updating the `node_slug` setting in the Advanced tab of the admin UI.

 ### Shortcodes

-Two shortcodes are built into the plugin, These are `[murmurations_directory]` (for displaying a basic directory of nodes) and `[murmurations_map]` (for showing a geographic map).
+Two shortcodes are built into the plugin.
+These are `[murmurations_directory]` for displaying a basic directory of nodes and `[murmurations_map]` for showing a geographic map.

 ### React interfaces
 For more advanced client-side functionality, including filters and search, install the [Murmurations React Interfaces](https://github.com/Photosynthesis/MurmurationsReactInterfacesWP).